ignaciocervino/flexbox-layout/README.md

-# flexbox-layout
+# Flexbox responsive layout
-In this simple project im training Flexbox
+In this simple static web im training responsive Flexbox CSS layout.

+### Results at: <a href="https://quirky-murdock-00b152.netlify.app/">Netlify</a>